-Lentil Salad with Herbed Goat Cheese and Balsamic Vinaigrette is a beautiful, impressive-looking salad that packs a ton of nutrition!
+This Lentil Salad Recipe with Herbed Goat Cheese and Balsamic Vinaigrette is a delicious and impressive-looking but easy-to-make salad that packs a ton of nutrition!

 Do you have a birthday buddy?

 I do; actually, I have a few.
 (Give me a shout out if your birthday is also September 30th!)